 Electro-Harmonix is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 To learn more about chorus, check out any of the following My New Microphone articles:

 • What Is The Chorus Audio Modulation Effect?

 • What Are Chorus Pedals (Guitar/Bass FX) & How Do They Work?

 • Top Best Chorus Pedals For Guitar & Bass

 Doepfer A-188-1 BBD

-The Doepfer A-188-1 BBD (link to check the price at Reverb) is a bucket brigade device delay unit that is capable of achieving flanger and chorus effects along with Karplus/Strong synthesis.
+The Doepfer A-188-1 BBD (link to check the price at Perfect Circuit) is a bucket brigade device delay unit capable of achieving flanger and chorus effects along with Karplus/Strong synthesis.

 This powerful BBD module can produce a variety of flanger and flanger-like effects.
 It has manual control, 2 control voltage inputs and polarity switches for pretty much every possible signal.

 To understand this module fully, please check out the manual at Doepfer.